 When a parent needs nursing facility care and Medicaid picks up the bill, the state eventually comes looking for its money back.
 Pennsylvania’s Department of Human Services has a legal right to recover those costs from the deceased person’s estate, and many families discover this the hard way, usually after the funeral, when the family home is already supposed to go to the next generation.

-The good news that most families never hear about: there are exceptions built into Pennsylvania law that can shield your home and other assets from recovery.
-And the caregiver child exception, in particular, is dramatically underused.
+The good news that most families never hear about: exceptions built into Pennsylvania law can shield your home and other assets from recovery.
+The caregiver child exception, in particular, is dramatically underused.

 Under 55 Pa.
 Code Chapter 258, the state can recoup Medicaid payments for nursing facility care from a recipient’s probate estate.
 The key limitation: it only applies to probate assets.
 If your parent held property as joint tenants with right of survivorship, maintained life insurance with named beneficiaries, or kept money in accounts payable-on-death to you, those assets pass outside probate and are completely protected from Medicaid claims.

 The Caregiver Child Exception.
-This is the big one most people don’t know exists.
+This is the big one most people do not know exists.
 Under 55 Pa.
 Code § 258.10, DHS will permanently waive its claim against the primary residence if all three of these conditions are met:

 If your daughter moved into her grandmother’s house to care for her, helped with medications, drove her to appointments, and managed the household, and she lived there for two years before the nursing facility admission, the home is protected.
 The state walks away from that asset completely.

 Small Estate Waiver.
-If the administered estate is worth $2,400 or less gross, DHS permanently waives its claim.
+If the administered estate has a gross value of $2,400 or less and there is an heir, DHS permanently waives its claim (55 Pa.
+Code § 258.10(f)).

 Home Maintenance Offset.
 Any funds spent on necessary, reasonable expenses to maintain the residence (real estate taxes, utilities, repairs, lawn care, snow removal) are permanently waived from recovery.